mburumaxwell/1ot-dotnet/README.md

 The product and company name is 1ot.
 However, in C# (generally all programming languages), names for types, methods, variables,  and properties can only start with a letter or underscore. .NET further recommends that names of types, methods and properties start with a capital letter.
 This is why I chose to name the types in reverse domain, i.e. Mobi1ot is gotten from iot.mobi reversed.

+### Installation

+To install using Package Manager Console use:
+> Install-Package 1ot
+> Install-Package 1ot.Extensions.DependencyInjection

+To install using dotnet cli use:
+> dotnet add 1ot
+> dotnet add 1ot.Extensions.DependencyInjection

+Alternatively, you can use the NuGet package manager in Visual Studio by searching for `1ot` or `1ot.Extensions.DependencyInjection` and then click install.

 ### Usage

 ```csharp